tech-sketch/SeqAL/docs/performance.md

 ### Conclusion

-Compare with the time cost and perforamnce on GPU model and CPU model, we recommend use the CPU model.
+Compare with the time cost and performance on GPU model and CPU model, we recommend use the CPU model.
 Because CPU model can decrease the time cost greatly only sacrificing a little performance.
 Another reason is that CPU model is cheaper than GPU mode.
 The price of CPU machine is about half price of GPU machine.